-- Continue to create topical marketing Hangouts, especially those related to marketing and sales practices during the current pandemic.
+- Continue to create topical marketing Hangouts, especially those related to responsive marketing and sales practices that emerged during the pandemic.

 - Continue to execute the plan created in 2018-2019 for updating Marketing Handbook and collecting other pertinent resources to be hosted on UP Commons.
 Work with Central Office to promote this revised, enriched content and the Handbook in general.

 - As requested, advise the Central Office as existing cooperative advertising and marketing programs are evaluated and as new proposals arise; suggest new marketing service areas in which cooperative programs could be explored.